Ahh, beautiful Sydney: the one true capital city of Australia. That’s right, Melbourne – shots fired. Canberra? More like Bland-berra!

 What to do there: Before you go, make sure you check out the website to see what displays they have on during your visit.
 And take the kids with you, because children under 16 are free and the museum has a lot of exhibits and displays that are designed to keep your family occupied for hours.
 Check out the space and EcoLogic exhibits if you really want to have your mind blown by how quickly science is moving forward in the modern world.

 Why it’s so awesome: Sydney is a beach city which is why it has so much amazing seafood.
-And if you love to eat seafood, then the best place to get it is at the Sydney Fish Market.
+And if you love to eat seafood, then the best place to go is at the Sydney Fish Market.
 At this location, you’ll find everything from the freshest lobster you’ve ever tasted to fish straight off the boat.

 What to do there: You’ll be spoiled for choice at this location when it comes to seafood and it isn’t all raw either.
-You can buy trays of cooked prawns and oysters to take to the beach and park for a picnic or take a behind the scenes tour.
+You can buy trays of cooked prawns and oysters to take to the beach and park for a picnic or take a behind-the-scenes tour.
 And the location supports and promotes sustainable fishing, so you don’t have to worry about damaging the planet while you’re eating your fish.

 Why it’s so awesome: This pub was established in 1828 by Samuel Terry, a convict who was sent to Australia for stealing 400 pairs of stockings.
-The bar has managed to hold onto its history and has retained all its cozy charm while still managing to build a great reputation for food and service amongst tourists and locals alike.
+The bar has managed to hold onto its history and has retained all its cosy charm while still managing to build a great reputation for food and service amongst tourists and locals alike.

-Cool place to see in Sydney with friends!
+#36 – The Opera Bar – Cool place to see in Sydney with friends!

 Why it’s so awesome: This bar is sometimes described as the best beer garden in the world and there’s a good reason for that.
 It serves beer, champagne, and delicious food and often has live entertainment as well.
 But the best part is the views.
 The bar is right next to the Sydney Opera House, so you’ll get to enjoy that iconic building while you sip your drinks.